Atmaware/monorepo/packages/db/README.md

 ## Accessing the database locally

-Instead of using the superuser to access, create a user with the `omnivore_user` role.
+Instead of using the superuser to access, create a user with the `ruminer_user` role.
 You can choose your local username instead of `app_user` here to avoid needing the `-U app_user` flag in the `psql` command below.

 - Create a user named `app_user` in Postgres